tinystride/weekjuice/README.md

-# weekjuice
+# weekjuice API
 *One doable, weekly goal for developers who want to be impressive at work.*

 ## Technology used:

-- node
-- ember.js
+- node.js